Santigio/Santigio.github.io/_posts/2023-02-01-flutter-blog.md

 > In today’s tutorial, we covered all about Flutter’s core concepts.
 We discussed widgets, state management, routing, networking, asynchronous programming, gesture detection, animation, theming, internationalization, and dependency injection.
 We also provided code examples to help illustrate each concept.
 If you haven’t installed the Flutter SDK yet, you can use FlutLab, an online Flutter development environment, to test your app and experiment with the concepts covered in this tutorial.

-**Widgets: These are the basic building blocks of a Flutter app.
+**Widgets**: These are the basic building blocks of a Flutter app.
 They are responsible for creating the visual elements of an app, such as buttons, text, and images.

 ```